 If we must be honest with ourselves, phones, laptops, gamepads, e.t.c., have, in the long run, drifted the attention and focus of a lot of students.

-It takes a disciplined student who understands that there is time for everything, to control these distractive measures and give the appropriate time to studies.
+It takes a disciplined student who understands that there is time for everything, to control these distractive measures and give the appropriate time to study.
 Only the focused can become the focus.

 14. Creates A Habit In You